-Inspired by the local community and vast deserted factories of Johnson City, a small upstate NY town, Ghost Factory explores remnants of a past industrial era.
+Inspired by the local community and vast deserted factories of Johnson City, a small upstate New York town, Ghost Factory explores remnants of a past industrial era.
 Live performance merges with striking video imagery of abandoned buildings.
 Through in-depth interviews, audio-recorded stories told by elders who worked in these factories are woven into the narrative, evoking the humanity these spaces once held.
 By deeply focusing on one town’s human stories, the work will reveal the larger context of post-industrial decline and the universal human themes of loss and the longing for something better.

 The company is currently seeking commissioning partners and developmental residency opportunities.
 Contact Pentacle for details.